claritylab/lucida/README.md

     * Put your service into a Docker image, and add Kubernetes `yaml` scripts for your service.

-2. Modify the command center.
+2. Confugure the command center.

   [This](lucida/commandcenter/controllers/Config.py) is the only file you need to modify, but you may also need to add sample queries to [this directory](lucida/commandcenter/data/) as training data for the query classifier.

-  1. Modify the configuration file
+  1. Modify the configuration file.

     ```
     SERVICES = {